monstermuffin/awesome-mini-pc/README.md

 3. Submit the issue.
 4. Our automation will handle the rest.

+> [!TIP]
-For more detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+> For more detailed contribution guidelines, including how to gather information and submit updates, please see [CONTRIBUTING.md](CONTRIBUTING.md).